Hiroaki Suga: Scientific

-After graduating from MIT with a Ph.D., Suga was a postdoctoral researcher at Harvard Medical School before starting his independent career at University at Buffalo.
+After graduating from MIT with a Ph.D., Suga was a postdoctoral researcher at the Jack W. Szostak lab of Harvard Medical School before starting his independent career at University at Buffalo.
 Since 2003 he is a faculty member at the University of Tokyo.

 Business

 Suga is also a founder of PeptiDream Inc. Tokyo, a publicly traded biopharmaceutical start-up company responsible for discovering and developing non-standard peptide therapeutics in addition to addressing unmet medical needs as well as investigating peptide drug conjugates (PDC), peptides, and small molecule-based drugs.
 It is traded publicly on the Tokyo First Stock Exchange Market (the market capitalization is over JY 600 billions), which has many partnerships with pharmaceutical companies in worldwide.

 Suga is chair of the editorial board at RSC Chemical Biology and associate editor at Angewandte Chemie.

 Publications

 Suga has published over 250 scientific articles; a small selection is presented here: